 5 rules in caring for spandex clothes.

-But if you are particular about knowing, cold water wash in a gentle wash cycle is the best setting to clean these clothes in a washing machine, together with low-temperature drying.
+Cold water wash in a gentle wash cycle is the best setting to clean spandex clothes in a washing machine, together with low-temperature drying.
 If the garment is very sweaty or dirty, you can wash in warm water.

 Wash with similar synthetic fabrics